replab/replab/StyleGuide.md

 Typeclasses can define laws, which are methods of the form `law_name_of_the_law_TYPES`, where `TYPES` describes the parameters of the law (see `replab.cat.Laws`).

-# Reuse of primitive types

-- Permutations are 1 x n vectors containing a permutation of the integers {1..n}, stored as double coefficients.
-- Signed permutations are 1 x n vectors containing the integers {+/-1..+/-n}, such that `abs(signedPerm)` is a permutation.